CeznVi/CeznVi/README.md

 - 👋 Hi, I’m @CeznVi, from brave country 💙💛 🇺🇦
-- 👀 I’m interested in learning C++,C#
+- 👀 I’m interested in learning C++, C#, TSQL
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#, TSQL

 <!---
 CeznVi/CeznVi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.